Why was The Last Judgment fresco by Michelangelo controversial in its time? What teachings does it convey that are contrary to what the Bible teaches?

-Michelangelo's fresco depicts the second coming of Jesus Christ (standing in the top middle of fresco with his mother Mary next to him) and God's last or final judgment of all humanity.
-It is based on the Roman Catholic belief that God will judge all mankind in a single resurrection to determine their eternal fate.
+The fresco created by Michelangelo depicts the second coming of Jesus Christ (standing in the top middle of fresco with his mother Mary next to him) and God's final judgment of humanity.
+It is based on the Roman Catholic belief that God will judge the soul of every human, in a single resurrection, to determine his or her eternal fate.

-The left half of the fresco shows those deemed worthy to ascend into heaven.
-In the fresco's right half are those unworthy of salvation.
-Jesus is shown casting the damned toward Hell and Charon (near bottom middle, standing in a boat with a raised oar), who is the mythological ferryman of Hell.
-Charon's job is to transport the condemned to Minos (very bottom right of fresco with snake wrapped around him), the mythical judge of the underworld, who then directs the spiritually dead to Hell's deeper regions.
-Evidence also suggests that the self-portrait of Michelangelo appears twice in the fresco.
+The left half of Michelangelo's work shows those deemed worthy to ascend into heaven while the right half depicts those unworthy of salvation.
+Jesus is shown casting the damned toward Charon (standing in boat near bottom of picture), who is the mythological ferryman of Hell.
+Charon's job is to transport the condemned to Minos, the mythical judge of the underworld, who then directs the dead to Hell's deeper regions.
+Interestingly, evidence suggests that the self-portrait of Michelangelo also appears twice in the fresco.

-Michelangelo's Sistine Chapel masterpiece was not without controversy.
-His original fresco contained many completely naked characters (e.g. their genitals showing), including Christ and his mother Mary.
-A Roman Catholic Cardinal named Carafa saw the fresco and accused the artist of immorality and obscenity.
-The Cardinal soon enlisted the aid of a Monsignor Sernini to begin a campaign (known as the "Fig Leaf Campaign") to have the work removed or censored.
+Michelangelo's original fresco contained many completely naked characters including Christ and his mother Mary.
+A Roman Catholic Cardinal named Carafa saw them and accused the artist of immorality and obscenity.
+He then enlisted the aid of a Monsignor Sernini to begin a campaign to have the work removed or censored.

-Over time, even the Pope's own Master of Ceremonies named Biagio da Cesena joined in condemning the fresco for it nudity.
-Cesena went so far as to state that the fresco was better suited for a tavern or public bath than a church!
+Over time, even the Pope's own Master of Ceremonies named Biagio da Cesena joined in condemning Michelangelo's work for it nudity.
+Biagio went so far as to state that the fresco was better suited for a tavern or public bath than a church chapel!

-Michelangelo, angered at Cesena's criticisms, used his face for Minos, the god of the underworld!
-His picture, to the left of this text, even includes donkey ears to represent foolishness.
-When Cesena complained to the Pope, the Pontiff apparently joked that since his jurisdiction did not extend to hell, the portrait would have to remain.
+Michelangelo, not doubt angered by Biagio's criticisms, used his face for Minos, the god of the underworld!
+Donkey ears were also added to Mino's image to represent foolishness.
+When Biagio complained directly to the Pope about what Michelangelo had done, he was jokingly told that since the Pontiff's jurisdiction did not extend to hell the portrait would have to remain!

-After the painter's death in 1564 A.D. the Council of Trent, who had condemned nudity in religious art, commissioned an artist to cover up the genitalia in his fresco.
-It was not until 1993’s restoration of The Last Judgment fresco that half of the censorship placed over the characters was removed.
-During restoration, it was discovered that the great painter originally painted Minos with a snake wrapped around himself and his genitals covered by the snake's head BITING him in the groin!
+The Council of Trent, who condemned nudity in religious art, after Michelangelo died in 1564 commissioned an artist to cover up the nude characters in The Last Judgment fresco.
+It was not until a 1993 restoration of the fresco that half of the censorship placed over the characters was removed.
+It was also discovered, during the restoration process, that Minos (with the face of his critic Biagio) had a snake wrapped around himself and his genitals covered by the snake's head biting him in the groin!